Hamilton sympathises with Leclerc & concedes Bahrain win was 'definitely lucky'

-Lewis Hamilton conceded his victory at the Bahrain Grand Prix was "definitely lucky" as he sympathised with Ferrari's Charles Leclerc.
+Lewis Hamilton conceded his victory at the Bahrain Grand Prix was "definitely lucky" as he sympathized with Ferrari's Charles Leclerc.

 Mercedes recorded a one-two for the second consecutive race, but only after Leclerc suffered an engine problem while leading with 11 laps left, meaning he lost power and was passed by Hamilton and Valtteri Bottas.